How long will it take to renew a passport?

 What are the rules for passport photos?

-You will need to provide photos every time you renew your passport, either by providing a digital photo for an online application, or printed photos for a paper application.
+You will need to provide photos every time you renew your passport, either by providing a digital photo for an online application, or two printed photos for a paper application.
 In both cases, the photo must have been taken within the last month.

-Photos must be clear and in focus, in colour, and contain no other objects or people.
+According to Passport Office rules, photos must be clear and in focus, in colour, and contain no other objects or people.
 Photos that appear to have "red eye" will not be accepted, and backgrounds must be plain and light coloured.
 Nothing should cover your face, and there should be no shadows.

 Glasses should be removed if possible, as well as head coverings, unless worn for religious or medical reasons.

 Digital photos should be at least 600 pixels wide and 750 pixels in height.
 The file must be at least 50KB but no more than 10MB.